What I Want You to Know about My Life with Invisible Illness

 I like it when you express confidence in my ability to make the right decision about my health.
 I need to feel like you respect my treatment decisions regardless of what I choose.

-Sometimes I need you to be sensitive to my needs, but don’t let me know it.
+Sometimes I need you to be sensitive to my needs.
 Don’t assume that I can ask you for help.
 Sometimes I need you to ask what I need – physically and emotionally – to deal with my illness.
-But ask, don’t just show up when I may not have the energy to spend time with you.

 What Makes my Life Harder